eSafety: How to Keep Kids Safe Online

 Check out the graphic below to discover how to keep your child safe while they use this popular app.

-How to Protect Your Children on Kik > > Kik is one of the most popular free modern messaging apps, with over 100 millions users.
-Using Kik, you can send not > just text messages, but photos and videos, surveys, and virtual stickers. > > It's popular among those who want to chat without giving out their personal phone number, since you only need someone's > Kik username to message them.
+How to Protect Your Children on Kik

+Kik is one of the most popular free modern messaging apps, with over 100 million users.
+Using Kik, you can send not just text messages, but photos and videos, surveys, and virtual stickers.

+It's popular among those who want to chat without giving out their personal phone number, since you only need someone's Kik username to message them.

 The fact that your children don't need to give out their actual phone number can give them a false sense of safety, but while it may seem safe to supply an anonymous online username, on Kik it can be anything but.